dataset-ninja/semantic-segmentation-satellite-imagery/README.md

-# Semantic-segmentation-with-PyTorch-Satellite-Imagery
+# Semantic Segmentation with PyTorch Satellite Imagery

-Semantic-segmentation-Satellite-Imagery is a dataset for semantic segmentation, instance segmentation tasks.
+Semantic Segmentation Satellite Imagery is a dataset for semantic segmentation tasks.